kubernetes/community/sig-architecture/production-readiness.md

     which it depends?
   - How does this feature respond to degraded performance or high error rates from services on which it depends?
+  - If this feature fails, what impact would it have on cluster workloads?
 * Monitoring requirements
   - How can an operator determine if the feature is in use by workloads?
   - How can an operator determine if the feature is functioning properly?